 To put it simply, the necessary height of the pull will sort itself out.
 You do not need to think about it, all you need to do is make a slight effort to pull your foot up high enough to clear the ground and so it allows for change of support because running is nothing but ‘change of support’ while falling forward.
 In the Pose Method of Running, the pull is the last element of the technique that allows for the most efficient transition from one foot to the other.
 All you need is to execute the action of pulling correctly – everything else will be done for you.
 Trust the natural forces.

 Effortless running is achieved through biomechanically proper technique because such technique works with and uses the natural forces such as gravity.
-By its definition effortless running requires less effort.
+By its very definition, effortless running requires or should take less effort.
 So, if all we need to do is change support in order to run, then the ultimate goal is to do that action with the least possible effort.
 Narrowing down all required action to a single action of pulling in the Pose Method of Running gets us closer to running with less effort, and actively working just one group of muscles – the hamstrings – fits the purpose and serves it well.

-You will notice that putting less intentional effort into pulling your feet up by utilizing the hamstrings only will help you do it correctly.
+You will notice that putting less intentional effort into pulling your feet up by utilizing the hamstrings only, will help you do it correctly.
 You will also notice that such an important thing as high cadence is easier to achieve, if you don’t strain to pull your feet all the way up.

 When you run faster, your foot will end up higher.
 I say ‘end up’ because you are not supposed to be putting any effort into pulling it higher or leaving it lower.
 That’s too much to think about especially in sprinting where everything happens way before you can think about it.
 If you’re thinking about it, you are already too late.